 - Sesame Oil – excellent source of vitamin E

-- Vitamin E is the primary agent to feed the skin microbes and protect the natural oils on the skin that manufacture pre-vitamin D from damage and oxidation.
+- Vitamin E is the primary agent to feed the skin microbes and support the natural oils on the skin.

-- Vitamin E protects the skin from other harmful environmental chemicals and toxins that find their way onto the surface of the skin.
+- Vitamin E supports the appearance of the skin against environmental chemicals and toxins that find their way onto the surface of the skin.

-- Topical application of vitamin E is significantly more effective compared to ingesting it.
-According to Ayurveda, one of the fundamental daily strategies is to give yourself a daily sesame oil massage.
+- According to Ayurveda, one of the fundamental daily strategies is to give yourself a daily sesame oil massage.